Citi® Diamond Preferred® Card review: Is it the “preferred” Citi balance transfer card?

 How the Citi Diamond Preferred Card compares to other balance transfer cards

 Citi Diamond Preferred Card vs. BankAmericard credit card

 Citi Diamond Preferred Card vs. Citi Double Cash Card

 Since the Citi Diamond Preferred Card is primarily suited for balance transfers, it doesn’t carry much value after you’ve paid off your balance.
 In fact, it may be worth choosing the Citi® Double Cash Card over the Diamond Preferred since it earns an excellent cash back rate on top of its competitive 18-month 0 percent intro balance transfer APR (balance transfers must be within the first four months).
-After your introductory period ends, the Double Cash also provides a similarly low 14.74 percent to 24.74 percent (variable) ongoing APR.
+After your introductory period ends, the Double Cash also provides a similarly-low ongoing APR of 18.24 percent to 28.24 percent (variable).

-Since the Double Cash earns up to 2 percent flat-rate cash back—1 percent when you buy, plus 1 percent when you pay—its rewards potential can easily outweigh the savings and three extra months of an intro balance transfer APR you would get with the Diamond Preferred.
+Since the Double Cash earns up to 2 percent flat-rate cash back — 1 percent when you buy, plus 1 percent when you pay off purchases — its rewards-earning potential can easily outweigh the savings and three extra months of an intro balance transfer APR you would get with the Diamond Preferred.
 For instance, paying off a $3,000 balance in 21 months with a $150 monthly payment using the Diamond Preferred card would cost you $150 due to the 5 percent balance transfer fee.
-The Double Cash card’s lower 3 percent balance transfer fee would result in a lower cost—$90—with minimal added cost from the three fewer months of intro APR.
-This may make the choosing between the Citi Diamond PReferred and Citi Double Cash easier for many cardholders.
+The Double Cash card’s 3 percent balance transfer fee would result in a lower cost ($90) with minimal added cost from the three fewer months of intro APR.
+This may make the choosing between the Citi Diamond Preferred and Citi Double Cash easier for many cardholders.